fragworks/bgfx-extras/README.md

 What is it?
 -------------------------------------------------------------

-Separated from [bgfx](https://github.com/bkaradzic/bgfx) library NanoVG and ImgUI implementations. bgfx library doesn't ship with this libraries and uses them in some examples.
+NanoVG library with [bgfx](https://github.com/bkaradzic/bgfx) renderer.
+Other libraries, like vectordispay and ImgUI may be added later. bgfx library doesn't ship with this libraries and uses them in some examples.

-It will be useful for language bindings or when you need to have NanoVG and ImgUI in a shared library.
+It will be useful for language bindings or when you need to have NanoVG in a shared library.

 Building
 ----------------------------------------------------